yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

 - worker_concurrency represents the **no. of tasks atmost** in each of worker, this is defined in configuration file of Airflow.
   - In case there are 3 workers with worker_concurrency=4, then at most we can execute 12 tasks at a time (max 4 task for each worker).

+#### Concurrency Parameters
+- **parallelism**
+  - In airflow.cfg there is a parameter naemd parallelism which is by default set to 32 that means at max 32 tasks in parallel entire airflow instance.
+- **max_active_tasks_per_dag**
+  - The maximum number of task instances allowed to run concurrently in each DAG.
+To calculate the number of tasks that is running concurrently for a DAG, add up the number of running tasks for all DAG runs of the DAG.
+This is configurable at the DAG level with `max_active_tasks`, which is defaulted as max_active_tasks_per_dag

 ![Screenshot 2022-03-12 at 7 37 05 PM](https://user-images.githubusercontent.com/22169012/158021125-49035496-1451-4616-9155-984776ff9d70.png)

 ### XComs
 - XComs are used to send small packet of data from one task to another task